RoFL: Robustness of Secure Federated Learning: Related Work

+In the interest of space, we review related work solely on cryptographic systems similar to RoFL; we have discussed the wider field of related work on \FL robustness in \rsec{sec:analysis}.

-\fakeparagraph{Secure Data Collection.} Secure aggregation protocols~\cite{Castelluccia2009-dr,melis-secure-aggr,Corrigan-Gibbs2017-kg,Kursawe2011-xy,Popa2011-ko,Shi2011-dw,Acs2011-gg,timecrypt, zeph} enable users to compute sums over their private data without disclosing the inputs.
-A variety of secure aggregation protocols have emerged to meet the needs of a wide range of applications introducing new security, scalability, and performance requirements.
-For brevity, we focus our review on secure aggregation systems most closely related to our work.
-Bonawitz et al.~\cite{Bonawitz2017-xi} introduce a secure aggregation protocol based on canceling random masks; their protocol builds on~\cite{Acs2011-gg, melis-secure-aggr} and is tailored to \FL.
-Our protocol is similar to that proposed by Shi et al.~\cite{Shi2011-dw}; however, ours is tailored to \FL and does not assume a trusted setup.
-Both protocols do not enforce constraints on inputs in the face of malicious participants.
+\fakeparagraph{Secure Data Collection.} Secure aggregation systems~\cite{canny-norm-bound-protocol, secure-aggr-treshold, Castelluccia2009-dr,melis-secure-aggr,dp-with-secure-aggregation,Corrigan-Gibbs2017-kg,Kursawe2011-xy,Popa2011-ko,Shi2011-dw,Acs2011-gg,timecrypt, zeph} enable users to compute sums over their private data without disclosing the inputs.
+A variety of secure aggregation protocols have emerged to meet the needs of a wide range of applications that introduce new security, scalability, and performance requirements.
+Bonawitz et al.~\cite{Bonawitz2017-xi} and Bell et al.~\cite{fl-secure-aggr-optimization} introduce a secure aggregation protocol designed for FL based on canceling random masks; their protocol builds on~\cite{Acs2011-gg, melis-secure-aggr}.
+However, none of these systems address integrity.
+The protocol used by \oursystem without ZKP is similar to that proposed by Shi et al.~\cite{Shi2011-dw}; however, ours is tailored to \FL and does not assume a trusted setup.
 Kursawe et al.~\cite{Kursawe2011-xy} extend a variation of the protocol by Shi et al.~\cite{Shi2011-dw} with ZKP to provide correct execution guarantees but does not constrain client inputs.
-A different body of work in this space~\cite{Corrigan-Gibbs2017-kg, Duan2010-kv, prio-all} considers a non-colluding trust model where the clients split the input values into shares and submit them to non-colluding servers.
-This enables efficient input checks, as expensive cryptographic operations can be avoided due to the assumption that the servers do not collude.
-However, we know from our discussions with \FL industry players that organizations have struggled to deploy this trust model in practice, despite efforts to do so, e.g., using an external non-profit organization.
+Canny et al.~\cite{canny-norm-bound-protocol} propose a private peer-to-peer machine learning platform that allows clients to verify the $L_2$-norm of inputs.
+However, it exhibits high overheads that make it unsuitable for the \FL setting.
+A different body of work in this space~\cite{Corrigan-Gibbs2017-kg, Duan2010-kv, prio-all, prio-plus, henry-hh} considers a non-colluding trust model in which the clients split the input values into shares and submit them to non-colluding servers.
+This enables efficient input checks, as expensive cryptographic operations can be avoided on the assumption that the servers do not collude.
+However, we know from our discussions with \FL industry players that organizations have struggled to deploy this trust model in practice, even when, e.g., using an external non-profit organization.
 Thus, the realistic deployment of the non-colluding trust model remains an issue hindering the deployment of these protocols in practice.